vedmalex/prompt-fs-to-ai/README.md

     ```bash
     prompt-fs-to-ai /path/to/my/project --patch
     ```
-    This will create timestamped `.patch` files showing the differences between the current state and the previous state, without modifying the original file.
-Each subsequent run creates a new patch file that accounts for all previous changes.
+    This will create timestamped `.diff` files showing the differences between the current state and the previous state, without modifying the original file.
+Each subsequent run creates a new diff file that accounts for all previous changes.

 #### Advanced Workflow Examples